 Most registered practitioners are trained to treat a range of animals from mammals to birds, reptiles to farm animals.
 Some even treat zoo animals.
 As a result, we recommend that you contact your local practitioner and ask them directly for their area of expertise.

-The principle of musculoskeletal care is to mobilise and manipulate dysfunctional joints in order to restore, improve and optimise flexibility, symmetry, coordination, strength and balance.
-This will improve function and performance in terms of reducing pain, relieving soft tissue spasms and asymmetries, increasing mechanical strength and stability, and restoring nerve function.
+The principle of musculoskeletal care is to mobilise and manipulate dysfunctional soft tissue and joints in order to restore, improve and optimise flexibility, symmetry, coordination, strength and balance.
+This will improve function and performance in terms of reducing pain, reducing asymmetries, restoring nerve function ultimately increasing mechanical strength and stability.

-Musculoskeletal therapies are a non-invasive adjunct to veterinary treatment for all musculoskeletal and post-surgical conditions.
+Musculoskeletal therapies are a non-invasive adjunct to veterinary treatment for musculoskeletal and post-surgical conditions.